 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Previous cyber incidents, professional liability claims, or data breach events will increase your premium significantly at renewal.
+Three to five years of claim-free trading typically earns a discount.
+Previous cyber incidents, PI claims, or data breach events will push your premium higher at renewal.

 🛡️